 Further, the many specialized scientific groups that work on the different components that go into a comprehensive model build specialized software and data environments that will probably never be homogenized and combined on a single computing system.
 Almost all multidisciplinary simulations are inherently distributed, with the overall simulation consisting of software and data on many different systems combined into a virtual system by using collaboratory tools and facilities for building distributed systems.
-This, then, represents the vision of the future process of science in the climate community to have the necessary computing power, access to annotated data, and interoperation of diverse sub-models, i.e., a collaboratory such that a realistic model of climate can make predictions that have great value to human society.
+This, then, represents the vision of the future to have the necessary computing power, access to annotated data, and interoperation of diverse sub-models, i.e., a collaboratory such that a realistic model of climate can make predictions that have great value to human society.